How Neighborhood Contractors works

 Conversation ≠ commitment

 Messaging, calls, site visits, and estimates can happen without “acceptance.”
-Invite Credits are only used when a contractor accepts.
+Acceptance is a clear yes — and that’s when Invite Credits apply.

 Clear boundaries